mlpack/blog/content/blog/KirillSummary.md

 I. Data preparation happens only once when a cross-validation object is constructed.

 II.
-In many cases you don't need to be explicit about data of what types you are going to pass: the developed meta-programming tools are used to deduce types for storing data.
+In many cases you don't need to be explicit about data of what types you are going to pass: the developed meta-programming tools are used to deduce types for storing data by inspecting machine learning algorithms you specify.
 It also allows you to pass objects that can be converted to the target types (e.g. objects of types that used by [armadillo](http://arma.sourceforge.net/) to store intermediate results).

 III.
 The interface is designed in the way that you first pass common (among machine learning algorithms implemented in mlpack) constructor parameters